Have you ever reached a point on the path and become so confused that you’re not sure which way is up…or North?

-A compass helps you to find where you are and find your way; this is very useful but can be critical if you get lost.
+A compass helps with both finding where you are, and your way.
+This is useful, but also critical if you’re lost.

-The main ways you use a compass are:
+The main ways to use a compass are:

-- ‘Setting’ the map with the compass so that it matches what you see on the ground, and that you’re heading in the right direction.
+- ‘Setting’ the map with the compass so it aligns with what you see on the ground, and indicates that you’re heading in the right direction.

-- Taking a bearing from the map and walking on a bearing (direction).
+- Taking a bearing (direction) from the map and walking on that bearing.

 - Using a bearing to identify features on the ground by checking the bearing from where you are.